About Krooked Tooth

 Any time that a gig is big enough Krooked Tooth loves to beef things up with its tiny but hot brass section consisting of Sandro Miori (Reform Art Unit) on saxophone and the Julian Preuschl (Praq) on trumpet, who add their super powers to the mix.

 The main reason to literally drop his violin for the electric guitar at the age of 12 were Stevie Ray Vaughan's "Scuttle Buttin'" and the sound of The Jimi Hendrix Experience.
 Despite this, Emanuel Preuschl didn't learn to play the blues right away, as he started working with bands from different styles as ska, reggae and hip hop, hardcore metal and improvised music (e.g. TRAFO, an electric guitar quartet with Daniel Pabst, Chris Janka, Claudius Jelinek).
 But hearing the exceptional James Blood Ulmer in Vienna's Jazz club Porgy & Bess and then listening to his solo abum "Birthright" he realised where his initial motivation to learn the guitar came from.
 So around 2010, he started to listen to Howlin' Wolf and tried to learn from the early delta and electric blues masters like Sam 'Lightning' Hopkins, 'Mississippi' John Hurt, Hubert Sumlin and Buddy Guy.
 Together with Sebastian Müller on bass and Tony Wagner (aka Tony Renaissance) on drums he started the band 'Boîte' in 2012, where he would sing and play guitar simultaneously for the first time.
 Later, the band changed their name to 'Krooked Tooth', as the only francophone member left the band and Tony's brother Florian Wagner became the drummer instead and they recorded "It's not my fault" in 2014.
 After some shows Florian left the band and the City of Vienna.
 So Andreas Dauböck took over the time keeping in 2016.
 The band's sound became more soul and funk influenced with Andreas' style of drumming which can be heard on the band's second album "Bad News", which was recorded in 2017.
 For the album release in 2018, they started to work occasionally with its brass section consisting of composer, arranger and saxophone virtuoso Sandro Miori (Reform Art Unit) and the magnificient Julian Preuschl (Praq) on trumpet.
 As Andreas left the band in early 2020, another drumming revolution happened: Martin Peham joined in.
 Unfortunately, only a few people had the chance to witness the change in Krooked Tooth's sound as a terrible pandemic made many people sick or even dead and almost killed cultural life all over the globe and gigs became rare.
+Currently Krooked Tooth are working on their third album and are planning to record on tape in early June at the Janka Industries studio.

 Check the shows tab or sign the newsletter immediately, or book Krooked Tooth and hear them at their next show.